The Schrodinger Equation as a Gauge Theory

-A natural next step is to study the concrete boundary dynamics associated with the Chern--Simons and BF edge sectors, beyond the charge algebra alone.
-It would also be interesting to extend the construction to many-particle Schrodinger systems and to open or dissipative systems, where the conserved-current structure may be modified.
-Another direction is the memory analysis of spinful Schrodinger systems, in particular the Pauli equation, where Berry and spin degrees of freedom are already part of the hydrodynamic/gauge description.
+Several directions remain open.
+One is to go beyond the boundary charge algebras and derive the explicit boundary dynamics associated with the Chern--Simons and BF edge sectors.
+Another is to extend the construction to many-particle Schrodinger systems and to open or dissipative systems, where current conservation may be modified.
+A further problem is the memory analysis of spinful Schrodinger systems, especially the Pauli equation.